 Political activism by Canadian charities has been a hot-button issue since at least 2012, when the Canadian government launched five dozen audits of active charities.
-More than $13 billion was allocated to improve transparency and educate charities about restrictions on political action.
-The audits and funding were billed as a late development of an Accord Between the Government of Canada and the Voluntary Sector.
+Allocations totaling $13 billion were then put into place to improve transparency and educate charities about restrictions on political action.
+The audits and funding were billed as a late development of the Accord Between the Government of Canada and the Voluntary Sector.

 More recently, the government has invited comment from private citizens about the rules governing charities and political advocacy.
-This is important from an accounting standpoint, because charities in Canada don’t pay income taxes and may even issue tax receipts to donors that act as non-refundable tax credits or deductions.
+From an accounting standpoint, this invitation has importance because charities in Canada don’t pay income taxes and may even issue tax receipts to donors that act as non-refundable tax credits or deductions.

-As of 2016, the Income Tax Act places stern restrictions on the political activities of charities in Canada.
-Charities that fail to understand and abide by such restrictions may risk losing their charitable status or, if the violations are serious enough, face other punitive consequences.
+In 2016, the Income Tax Act placed stern restrictions on the political activities of charities in Canada.
+Charities that fail to understand and abide by such restrictions may risk losing their charitable status.
+If the violations are serious enough, they may also face punitive consequences.

-The Canadian government does not recommend that charities stay out of politics completely.
-The Canadian Revenue Agency states, “Charities are well-placed to study, assess and comment on government policies,” and it suggests that political activity by charities benefits Canadians.
+The Canadian government doesn’t recommend charities stay out of politics completely.
+The Canadian Revenue Agency (CRA) states, “Charities are well-placed to study, assess and comment on government policies,” and it suggests that political activity by charities benefits Canadians.

-In Policy Statement CPS-022, the CRA defines political activity and sets strict conditions under which charities are permitted to pursue political ends.
+In Policy Statement CPS-022, the CRA defines political activity and sets strict conditions under which it permits charities to pursue political ends.

 CPS-022 also divides political actions into three categories:

-Prohibited activities are partisan or violate other laws.
+- Prohibited activities that are partisan or violate other laws.

-Allowable activities are those that cannot directly be described as charitable.
+- Allowable activities that can’t directly be described as charitable.

-Charitable activities are conducted in direct pursuit of charity.
+- Charitable activities conducted in direct pursuit of charity.

 What Qualifies As Political Activity?